Information and Resources for Current and Potential Agencies

 We enjoy our partnerships with all of our field agency-based internship sites and welcome partnerships with new agencies.
 Our BSW and MSW graduates often share that their field internship is what they remember and treasure most about their Social Work education.

 Becoming a Field Agency

-Individuals usually become a field instructor (aka supervisor) by virtue of being employed in an approved field instruction agency where the NC State Social Work Department places students or by initiating a request for field instructor status and student placement.
-Field supervisors for MSW students should have MSW and 2 years of experience.
-Only in clinical setting is supervisor required to have LCSW.
-Field instructor for BSW students may have BSW or MSW and two years of experience.
+Individuals usually become a field instructor (aka supervisor) by virtue of being employed in an approved field instruction agency where the NC State School of Social Work places students or by initiating a request for field instructor status and student placement.
+Field supervisors for MSW students should have an MSW and two years of experience.
+Only in a clinical setting is the supervisor required to have LCSW.
+Field instructors for BSW students may have BSW or MSW and two years of experience.

 Becoming a Field Agency or a Field Agency Instructor/Supervisor